predictiveworks/cdap-spark/works-ml/docs/ALSSink-sparksink.md

 and 'archived'.
 Default is 'experiment'.

 ### Data Configuration
-**User Field**: The name of the input field that defines the user identifiers.
+**User Field**: The name of the input field that defines the "user" identifiers.
 The values must be within the integer value range.

-**Item Field**: The name of the input field that defines the item identifiers.
+**Item Field**: The name of the input field that defines the "item" identifiers.
 The values must be within the integer value range.

 **Rating Field**: The name of the input field that defines the item ratings.
 The values must be within